teoziyiivy/tp/docs/UserGuide.md

 5. Navigate to the folder where the CLIckFit.jar file is stored.
 6. Execute java -jar CLIckFit.jar in the terminal, and the application will start running.

-## Common terminologies in CLI.ckFit
+## Common Terminologies and Definitions
 * Calories are in kcal
 * Weight is in kg
 * Height is in cm